 CVE-2025-70152

-The Community Project Scholars Tracking System 1.0 is susceptible to unauthenticated SQL injection within its administrative user management endpoints.
+The Scholars Tracking System 1.0 is vulnerable to unauthenticated SQL injection in its admin user management endpoints.

 Executive summary